aradhana14nov/MariaDB-Operator-Playground/tutorials/monitoring.md

 4. Follow Step 4.

-### Step1: Install Prometheus operator and Deploy Prometheus and InstanceServiceMonitor :
+### Step 1: Install Prometheus operator and Deploy Prometheus and InstanceServiceMonitor :

  Please go to Prometheus operator tutorial.

-### Step 2 Verify prometheus monitoring deployment :
+### Step 2: Verify prometheus monitoring deployment :

 Step 2.1: You can do forwarding to open prometheus UI locally.